Netflix Q1 Earnings: Wrongly Valued Like A Growth Stock (NASDAQ:NFLX)

 Reed Hastings, CEO of Netflix

 It looks like management's solution to this problem is to raise subscription prices further, as the company will likely ask "[…] members to pay a bit more to share the service with folks outside their home".
 Only recently, Netflix raised prices of their subscription plans in the United States and Canada by approximately 11%.
-A continuation of aggressive price increases against the backdrop of the current inflationary environment and increasing consumer perception that services are too expensive suggests that the streaming industry is becoming increasingly commoditized and Netflix's content-based moat is eroding.
+A continuation of aggressive price increases against the backdrop of the current inflationary environment and increasing consumer perception that streaming services are too expensive underpins the hypothesis that the streaming industry is becoming increasingly commoditized and Netflix's content-based moat is eroding.

-On a positive note, the survey cited above shows that Netflix is the first choice of streaming service if the more cost-conscious consumers would choose a single service (i.e., 41% of respondents).
+On a positive note, the survey cited above shows that Netflix is the first choice of streaming service if the more cost-conscious consumers had to choose a single service (i.e., 41% of respondents).
 However, 90% of the respondents found HBO Max as the most satisfactory service.
-My impression is that Netflix's ability to continue to capture a growing share of the streaming market is slowly fading and this is also underscored by the following statements during the Q1 2022 call and the lack of concrete plans to outsmart the competition.
+My impression is that Netflix's ability to continue to capture a growing share of the streaming market is slowly fading, and this is also underscored by the following statements during the Q1 2022 call and the lack of concrete plans to outsmart the competition.

 […] it's really -- we got great competition.
 And what we've got to do is take it up a notch.